eneuhauser/visa/README.md

 1. From the installation directory, run `node visa.js`
 2. Follow the prompts on the screen.
 3. Whenever you save your document, the post will be updated.
+4. To quite Visa, press ctrl+c

+## Known Issues

++ You must create the post first.
+Be sure to choose the Markdown option and put something in the body for it to persist.
++ Posts marked as not published will be published on save.

 ## Future Enhancements